dannynelson/guitar-quest/README.md

 - clean up duplicate loading of piece in pre save and post save hooks
 - infinite scroll for notifications
 - will query param length for userPieces ever go beyond url limit on piecesByLevel page?
+- notification that let's users know there has been an update

 BugFixes / Security
 - what happens if we can't connect to stripe